crissness/Equity-Research-Analyst-PJ/README.md

 ---

-**Disclaimer**: This tool is for educational and research purposes.
+**Disclaimer**: This tool is for educational and professional analysis purposes.
 Always verify calculations and consult financial professionals for investment decisions.
+CAPM results should be used as part of a comprehensive valuation analysis.